ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 The `typ` value `jwp` can be used by applications to indicate that this object is a JWP using the JWP Compact Serialization.
-The `typ` value `jwp+json` can be used by applications to indicate that this object is a JWP using the JWP JSON Serialization.
 Other type values can also be used by applications.

 It is RECOMMENDED that the `typ` Header Parameter be used for explicit typing,